Unity-Technologies/com.unity.formats.alembic/com.unity.formats.alembic/Documentation~/ref_Recorder.md

 | __Vertex Color__ | Enable to export vertex colors. |
 | __Submeshes__    | Enable to export sub-Meshes.    |

+> [!NOTE]
-> **Note:** Alembic does not support Material export, and therefore neither does Alembic in Unity.
+> Alembic does not support Material export, and therefore neither does Alembic in Unity.